1995 - CHRIS STAFFORD LEADS IN THE WORLD CHAMPIONSHIPS - PERTH, AUSTRALIA

-The two skaters continued to battle it out on the track through the early part of 1997 but as the British Championships arrived emotions once again ran high.
+The two skaters continued to battle it out on the track through the early part of 1997 but in May of that year they were both selected to represent Great Britain in the Europa Cup event in Rome.
+The duo put their differences aside for a while as they and fellow team member, Mark Simnor, took a fantastic and totally unexpected bronze medal in the relay, beaten only by the national teams of Italy and Argentina.
+It was all smiles as they received their medals but by the time the British Championships arrived back home, emotions once again ran high.
 Stafford was still to win a title but Atkins, having now won several, was working for team mates to share in the spoils.
 However, in the 5000 metres he was adjudged to have fouled Stafford causing him to fall badly.
 The result was that Atkins would be disqualified and receive an outright ban.
 It was a sickening blow for Atkins having superbly qualified for the World Games from the 1996 World Championships, but the ban meant that he would miss out on the opportunity to compete in this possibly once in a lifetime event.

 Recovering from his fall, Stafford was once again selected for Great Britain at both European and World Championships.
 In fact, he was the country's only representative at the World Championships in Mar del Plata, Argentina, becoming the first sole British athlete to attend a major Championships on behalf of Great Britain.